debloper/piosk/README.md

 This started as a simple automation script &mdash; a wrapper of the [official Raspberry Pi kiosk mode tutorial](https://www.raspberrypi.com/tutorials/how-to-use-a-raspberry-pi-in-kiosk-mode/) for personal use.
 Then one thing lead to the other and I found myself installing nodejs & writing systemd unit files...

-That's when I realized... maybe there are other people (or future me) who'd also find it useful.
+That's when I realized... maybe there are other people (or future me) who'd also find this "single script setup" useful.

-This is far from done.
-It's just the first checkpoint that meets my initial goal of making the entire process a "single script setup".
+> [!NOTE]
+> And apparently, I wasn't wrong!
+From GitHub [stars](https://github.com/debloper/piosk/stargazers), [issue](https://github.com/debloper/piosk/issues) reports, to [news articles](https://www.hackster.io/news/fe890d007c32) covering PiOSK - the community acceptance has been far more than I had imagined.
+So, with the wide range of users, there's a need for stabilizing the repo and consolidating the features.
+The followup updates will be less frequent, and more thoroughly tested.
+It's not a feature freeze, but priority would be on the refactor and maintenance.

 # 1. Set Up Guide